 Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

-Guaranty Bancshares, Inc. (NYSE: GNTY) has declared a special cash dividend of $2.30 per share of common stock.
+In the press release from Guaranty Bancshares, Inc. (NYSE: GNTY), the company declared a special cash dividend of $2.30 per share of common stock to its shareholders.
 This special dividend will be paid on September 23, 2025, to shareholders of record as of September 19, 2025.
-The special dividend is related to the previously announced plan and agreement of merger with Glacier Bancorp, Inc. (GBCI) and its wholly owned subsidiary, Glacier Bank.
+This dividend is being paid in connection with a previously announced plan and agreement of merger with Glacier Bancorp, Inc. (GBCI) and its wholly owned subsidiary, Glacier Bank.

-The company's shareholders approved the merger agreement at the special meeting held on September 17, 2025.
-The merger is expected to close on October 1, 2025, subject to the satisfaction or waiver of certain conditions set forth in the merger agreement.
+The company also announced the approval of the merger agreement at a special meeting of shareholders held on September 17, 2025.
+The merger is expected to occur on October 1, 2025, subject to the satisfaction or waiver of certain conditions as set forth in the merger agreement.

-As of June 30, 2025, Guaranty Bancshares, Inc. had total assets of $3.1 billion, total loans of $2.1 billion, and total deposits of $2.7 billion.
-These figures provide insight into the company's financial position leading up to the merger.
+As of June 30, 2025, Guaranty Bancshares, Inc. reported total assets of $3.1 billion, total loans of $2.1 billion, and total deposits of $2.7 billion.
+These figures provide an insight into the company's financial position prior to the merger agreement.

-The announcement of the special cash dividend and the approval of the merger agreement reflect significant developments for Guaranty Bancshares, Inc. and its shareholders as the company moves forward with its strategic initiatives.
-Today the company's shares have moved 1.58% to a price of $48.71.
-If you want to know more, read the company's complete 8-K report here.
+The declaration of the special cash dividend and the approval of the merger agreement indicate significant developments for the company and its shareholders.
+The upcoming merger with GBCI and the associated special dividend payment align with the company's strategic initiatives and corporate actions.
+Today the company's shares have moved 6.34% to a price of $51.80.
+For more information, read the company's full 8-K submission here.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.